BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 ## 7. Price Elasticity of Purchase Probability

-* Ultilize linear regression to predict the purchase probability
+* Ultilize linear regression to predict the purchase probability.

 * Compute the probability by 4 segments and plot: